 Under some circumstances, a parent will be ordered to have only “supervised” contact with their child or children.
 This means that the parent must have another person, often a professional visitation supervisor present during the time they spend with their child or children due to possible issues of physical or verbal abuse.

-Call Shaffer Family Law at (480) 470-3030 to find out how an experienced Chandler child custody lawyer can help you with all documentation and represent you in the court.
+Call Shaffer Family Law at (480) 470-3030 to find out how an experienced Chandler Parenting Time (Child Custody) lawyer can help you with all documentation and represent you in the court.